Soundararaja

 Soundararaja is an Indian actor and producer who appears in Tamil films, mainly playing antagonistic and ancillary roles.
 His notable performances include Sundarapandian (2012), Jigarthanda (2014) and Dharma Durai (2016).
-He made his debut as a hero in Enakku Veru Engum Kilaigal Kidayathu (2016), which was a reasonable hit in his career.He also works as a social activist and is involved in the political party Tamilaga Vettri Kazhagam (TVK).
+He made his debut as a hero in Enakku Veru Engum Kilaigal Kidayathu (2016), which was a reasonable success in his career.
+He is currently nominated as an Executive Committee Member in Nadigar Sangam.
+Apart from his film career, Soundararaja founded the Mannukkum Makkalukkum Social Welfare Trust, and is actively associated with the political party Tamilaga Vettri Kazhagam (TVK).

 Film career

 Soundararaja graduated his engineering degree from the Bharath Niketan Engineering College in 2004.
 He worked as a systems engineer in Singapore and France before deciding to pursue a career in acting in 2008.
 Later he joined the Chennai-based theatre group Koothu-P-Pattarai as an accountant and actor where he observed actors.
 He made his beginnings as a background actor, particularly playing the role of the lead character's friend in a few films, including the well-known series Penn that began in August 2008, as well as several short films as part of the television show Nalaya Iyakunar for Kalaignar TV.
 He worked on many short films with Manikandan and Karthik Subbaraj, who later cast him in his first feature film.

 Soundararaja who went to director Lingusamy's studio to audition for his film Vettai (2011) and was selected to play Arya's friend in the film, which marked Soundararaja's film debut.
 Following Vettai, he worked on the film Pattarai; however, the film did not see a theatrical release.
 After making an appearance in S. R. Prabhakaran's Sundarapandian (2012) in a negative role, he was cast by director Ponram a supporting role in his first project, Varuthapadatha Valibar Sangam (2013).
 Soundararaja would later credit Prabhakaran with having had an "important role in helping him realise his dreams".
 He, furthermore, guided Soundararaja to many tips.

 Then, Karthik Subbaraj got Soundararaja his second negative role in Jigarthanda (2013), in which he portrayed a shepherd.
 After Jigarthandas release, he acted in Poojai (2014) and Bharathan's Athithi (2014).

 Soundararaja made his debut as a hero in Enakku Veru Engum Kilaigal Kidayathu (2016), in which he acted alongside Goundamani.
+He also acted along with Vijay in Bigil (2019) as a police officer.
 He has performed in Thudikkum Karangal (2023) as a police official investigating the case.
+In Jagame Thandhiram (2021), Soundararaja appeared in a supporting role, delivering a restrained and realistic performance and also acted as lead protagonist in Saayavanam (2025).